 The award-winning actor hit a top speed of 180.361 mph (290.263 km/h) at the wheel of a new Continental GT Speed on Pendine Sands, Wales.
 This broke the existing record of 174.8 mph (281.3 km/h) set by Sir Malcolm nearly 90 years ago in his legendary Napier-Campbell Blue Bird.
 The record was independently verified by the UK Timing Association.

-Elba, who famously played Nelson Mandela in the multi-award winning Mandela: Long Walk to Freedom, said: “I'm absolutely elated to have broken the 'Flying Mile' at Pendine Sands.
-It’s an honour to have taken on the challenge, and to successfully follow in the footsteps of the illustrious Sir Malcolm Campbell.”
+Elba, who famously played Nelson Mandela in the multi-award-winning Mandela: Long Walk to Freedom, said: “I'm absolutely elated to have broken the 'Flying Mile' at Pendine Sands.
+It’s an honor to have taken on the challenge, and to successfully follow in the footsteps of the illustrious Sir Malcolm Campbell.”

 Despite some challenging tidal conditions on the beach in south Wales, the record was broken in the Crewe-built Continental during filming for an upcoming four-part Discovery Channel series, Idris Elba: No Limits, which will air in July.